 Scene with a small character

 The design of the book cover with a small character focuses on the significance of the moment rather than a character.

 It reflects a symbolic representation of described events and their powerful influence on the heroes.

 Focus on the character’s face

 A trend popular during the years — a big face that peers right into your soul.
 It has its unique charm and can easily attract attention as people are “programmed” to look for faces.

 A face-focal idea perfectly fits different genres because the details of one’s face may show additional emotions and enhance readers’ interest.

-Minimalism is always a great choice despite the genre.
-It helps when you have no ideas or it’s hard to choose the concept.
-Minimalist book cover design features one graphic element, plain color, and ascetic typography.
+Minimalism is always a great choice regardless of the genre.
+Minimalist book cover design features a single graphic element, plain color scheme, and ascetic typography

-Typography turns the reader’s attention to the idea of the book reflected in the title.
+Typography can play into the book concept really well and attract the audience’s attention.
 Simplicity, readability, and clarity are key factors.
 You can also use some background images to support the genre and enhance the mood.